Nutrition for a healthy pregnancy

 When you and your partner make the decision to have a baby, you are embarking on an incredible journey together, a journey that ends with you bringing another human being into the world.

-It may seem daunting, but as long as you tackle it a week at a time, taking all the appropriate advice every step of the way, you’ll be fine.
+It may seem daunting, but as long as you tackle it a week at a time, following your healthcare provider’s advice every step of the way, you’ll be fine.

 After you’ve made the decision to have a baby, it may seem obvious that the next step is to conceive.
 But so that you give yourself the best chance of becoming pregnant, there are a few other smaller steps you need to take beforehand.
 One such step is making sure your diet is as healthy and nutritious as it can possibly be so that you naturally boost your fertility.
 By doing so, you will not only be helping yourself conceive, but you’ll also be making sure your body is in the best shape to cope with pregnancy.